ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230519 Meters and Gauges for HVAC Piping.md

       1. B40.1 Gauges - Pressure, Indicating Dial Type - Elastic Element
    1. Instrument Society of America (ISA)
    1. Underwriters Laboratories (UL)
-1. Submittals**
-   1. See Division 23 sections of the Specifications.
+1. Submittals*   1.
+See Division 23 sections of the Specifications.
    1. Product data for each type of meter and gauge.
 Include scale range, ratings, and calibrated performance curves, certified where indicated.
 Submit meter and gauge schedule showing manufacturer's figure number, scale range, location, and accessories for each meter and gauge.
    1. Maintenance data for each type of meter and gauge, for inclusion in Operating and Maintenance Manuals specified in Division 1 sections of the Specifications.
 1. QUALITY ASSURANCE